Risk Assessing

 - Implement and communicate control measures within their team

-- Record risk assessments clearly, accurately and in a legally defensible format
+- Record risk assessments clearly, accurately, and in a legally defensible format

 - Review and update assessments when circumstances change